UNiXMIT/UNiXMF/docs/cestracing.md

 daemontracelevel=7
 ```

-to the licensing configuration file ces.ini.
+to the licensing configuration file ces.ini on the client machine (the machine requesting a license).

 This file is stored in:

 ```
 Windows:    C:\ProgramData\MicroFocus